Myles Jaye: Minnesota Twins

 Jaye signed a minor league contract with the Minnesota Twins on November 30, 2017.

 Cleveland Indians

-On May 29th, 2018, the Cleveland Indians acquired Jaye from the Twins in exchange for cash considerations.
-He elected free agency on November 3, 2018.
+On May 29, 2018, the Cleveland Indians acquired Jaye from the Twins in exchange for cash considerations.
+In 9 games (5 starts) for the Triple–A Columbus Clippers, he struggled to a 2–5 record and 9.62 ERA with 16 strikeouts across 29 innings.
+Jaye elected free agency following the season on November 2.